akhikhl/gretty/README.md

 ## Logging

-Gretty appends logback-classic to the project's classpath.
+When gretty runs it's tasks, it appends logback-classic to the project's classpath.

-Gretty Plugin supports configuring slf4j/logback logging in three forms:
+Gretty supports configuring slf4j/logback logging in three forms:

 1. If you place "logback.groovy" or "logback.xml" to "src/main/resources", it is compiled (copied) to "build/resources/main" folder
   before running any jetty tasks.
-Gretty recognizes logback configuration file in that folder and applies it to jetty process.
+Gretty auto-discovers logback configuration file in that folder and applies it to jetty process.

 2. If you place "logback.groovy" or "logback.xml" to arbitrary folder and then reference it by "logbackConfigFile" property, gretty applies the specified configuration to jetty process.